What is the worst-case time complexity of Selection Sort?

 Merge Sort

-Which of the following sorting algorithms is NOT comparison-based?
+Which of the following sorting algorithms has the best-case time complexity of O(n)?